 Businesses entering into agreements in the United States require a working knowledge of the fundamentals of contract law, which can be subject to the laws of one or more of the 50 US states.2 Contract law in New York in particular, however, is especially important for attorneys and their clients to know.
 Since its founding in the 1600s, New York City is one of the premier centres of economic, financial and commercial activity in the United States, as well as the world.
 As such, New York has one of the most developed and well-respected comprehensive bodies of commercial and contract law – one that is balanced, stable, predictable and respectful of party autonomy.
-New York's contract laws are often adopted by many other US states, and parties frequently select its laws to govern their contractual relationships.
+New York's precedent relating to contracts often is adopted by many other US states, and parties frequently select its laws to govern their contractual relationships.
 What follows is an overview of the key concepts in New York contract law, starting with how legally binding contracts are formed, how they are interpreted and how parties may establish ground rules for resolving disputes.

 II CONTRACT FORMATION